Natalie Lete for Anna Maria’s Conservatory

 - fat quarter measure approx 50cm x 50cm

-- 12 fat quarters per bundle
+- 12 fat quarters per bundle plus panel

 - PANEL from the collection cut in a Half metre (50cm x 110cm)

 Nathalie Lete was born in 1964.
 She lives and works in Paris.
 She works in many ways, mixing different techniques and mediums, illustration, ceramics, textile and painting … She is inspired by her travels, but also by the mixing of vintage toys and old engravings of flowers and animals.
 Her work is colourful, naive and poetic, sometimes strange, to the point of tending towards art brut.
 Her world is nurtured by popular and folk art from her both origins (her Chinese father and her German mother).
 She produces children’s and graphic’s books, knitted and stuffed toys, glass pictures, patterned dishes, but also postcards, ceramic sculptures, silkscreen printed t-shirts, rugs and jewels in limited edition … and also now cotton fabrics!